Age-Old Wisdom meets Modern Tools

 - 2 weeks after picking first ripe fruit, and

 - 6 weeks after picking first ripe fruit.

 - If staking, use soft string or old nylon stocking to secure the tomato stem to the stake.
 It’s essential to remove the suckers (side stems) by pinching them off just beyond the first two leaves.

 - If supporting tomatoes with a wire cage, suckers do not need to be removed.
 (This allows the plant to be more productive.)

 - Practice crop rotation from year to year to prevent diseases that may have overwintered.

 - Check out this post for even more tomato tips.

 Tomatoes are susceptible to insect pests, especially tomato hornworms and whiteflies.
-Link to our pest & problem pages below.
+Click on links below to go to respective pest pages.